 Maui is the most diversified Hawaiian island, perfect for families with divergent interests.
 Wake up early to catch the Haleakala sunrise, stroll through the historic hot spot of Lahaina town, or drive the long and winding road to Hana for breathtaking scenery.
 Believe it or not, there are now Maui condo rentals extremely affordable.
 Just think, you could be sitting beach side taking in the sights.

-Big Island: Larger than all of the other islands combined, Hawaii Island, or Hawaii, the Big Island, is vast enough to hold 11 of the world’s 13 climactic zones—from sandy beaches to snowcapped mountains.
+Big Island: Larger than all of the other islands combined, Hawaii Island, or Hawaii, the Big Island, is vast enough to hold 11 of the world’s 13 climatic zones—from sandy beaches to snowcapped mountains.
 The Big Island has two faces, watched over by snow capped Mauna Kea and steaming Mauna Loa.

 See waterfalls, rainforests, lush flower farms and botanical gardens in Hilo, explore the calm and clear water off of Kona, or view Kilauea, one of the world’s most active volcanoes, in Hawaii Volcanoes National Park.